 Timeline of a Travel Nurse

 Here is the thing, no amount of preparation can get you ready to take on that new hospital.
 You can’t tell me where my favorite parking spot will be until I figure it out.
 You can’t prepare me for how much room will be left in the refrigerator for my oversized lunch box if I clock in at 6:54 instead of 6:50.
-I don’t know which doctors I will really love and which ones will make me wish I had stayed home with the stomach flu as opposed to working with them, I’m going to have to figure that out on my own.
-But this first week, it will teach you a lot of things.
+I don’t know which doctors I will really love and which ones will make me wish I had stayed home with the stomach flu instead of working with them; I’m going to have to figure that out on my own.
+But this first week will teach you a lot of things.

-Ok, so you have spent a solid 20 or so taking horrible computer modules and listening to the same scheme about general hospital safety and some form of ICARE or other pneumonic that represents treating humans with some decency.
-The first few shifts have been exciting but also overwhelming to some degree as you try and remember where each piece of equipment hides, the names of all your new coworkers, a new computer system, and the general floor gossip.
+Ok, so you have spent a solid 20 or so taking horrible computer modules and listening to the same scheme about general hospital safety and some form of ICARE or another pneumonic that represents treating humans with some decency.
+The first few shifts have been exciting and overwhelming to some degree as you try and remember where each piece of equipment hides, the names of all your new coworkers, a new computer system, and the general floor gossip.

 This is always my hardest week.
-The newness has left, the reality has set in.
-It’s a new city and once again I have no community and no connection.
+The newness has left.
+The reality has set in.
+It’s a new city, and once again, I have no community and no connection.
 I’ve watched more TV in the past two weeks than I have in the past four months because I want to feel connected to people, even if it takes place in the form of TV characters.
-I can’t tell you the amount of times I have gone to the store and realized that talking with the cashier at 5:00 pm was the first time I had talked to a human all day.
+I can’t tell you the number of times I have gone to the store and realized that talking with the cashier at 5:00 pm was the first time I had talked to a human all day.
 It’s hard.
 Work doesn’t feel natural yet.
 Everything seems to take a lot of effort.
 You find yourself puffing up and playing brave for the most simplistic activities.

 Does your 13 weeks sound like this?
 Let us know what yours looks like below!